Old San Juan San Juan, Puerto Rico Travel Guide

 Generally drier and cooler temperatures.

-Your journey to The Old Town of san juan begins a connection with The Island of enchantment.
-The Historic District of san juan is open to you to go back, to explore its stories, and explore new facets of its enduring charm.
+Your journey to The Heritage District of san juan begins a connection with The Island of enchantment.
+Old San Juan greets you to come back, to explore its stories, and discover new facets of its enduring charm.